bazelbuild/bazel/site/docs/skylark/backward-compatibility.md

 * ABI\_GLIBC\_VERSION
 * ABI

-In order to not be affected by this change, one should add a C++ toolchain to the `toolchains` attribute for targets, or to the `_toolchains` attribute for Starlark rules.
+In order to not be affected by this change, add a C++ toolchain to the `toolchains` attribute for targets, or to the`_toolchains` attribute for Starlark rules.
 The best choice for this value is the alias target `@bazel_tools//tools/cpp:current_cc_toolchain`, which will always resolve to the currently selected C++ toolchain.

+Genrules will still have access to these Make variables for the time being because that information is plumbed not through CppConfiguration, but through an implicit dependency on the C++ toolchain.
+That will also be removed at some point in the future, so it's considered good practice to add an explicit dependency on the toolchain as demonstrated below.

 For genrules and other targets using C++ Make Variables: